 The highlight of Dinant is its Citadelle which looks out over the town from the top of a hill.
 You can get there by car, with the cable-car or climb the stairs leading to the Citadelle.
 The entrance to the Citadelle is €8,50 no matter if you walk or take the cable car.
 Of course, I walked 😉 The view gets better the higher you get!

-The Esplanade has many nice restaurants but it was under the construction at the time I was there.
+If you want to keep it a bit more light, the Esplanade of Dinant has many nice restaurants but it was under the construction at the time I was there.
 There are also caves and other tourist attractions in Dinant.

 Chateau de Freyr